greystate/greystate-namespaces/README.md

 This is the source code for the site at [https://xmlns.greystate.dk/](https://xmlns.greystate.dk/) where I've hosted the schemas for some of my XML applications for a long time.

+XMLSchemas are XML documents but can be quite difficult to "read", so I figured I could "extract" the human-understandable parts by rendering them a little simpler.

-If you peek through the code you'll probably discover a couple of things:
+That's what the website does — If you peek through the code you'll probably discover a couple of things:

 - It seems to have originated around April 2002
 - It's written in Microsoft's **JScript** ASP variant